 Is your price competitive compared to nearby public campgrounds and Hipcamp hosts?
 We’ve learned that it’s best to start on the affordable side to get your first few bookings in, then if you want, move to a higher price as you get the experience dialed in.

-Fortunately, we’ve built a smart pricing tool just for you.
+We’ve built a smart pricing tool just for you.
 Visit the pricing section of your Host Dashboard to see the low and high price ranges for listings like yours in your area.